Page last updated:

 You can deploy CredHub on the same VM as the BOSH Director.
 If you need a lightweight credential storage instance for the BOSH Director only, you may choose the colocated deployment.
 This configuration does not provide high availability.

-When you use the colocated deployment architecture, the BOSH Director, CredHub, UAA, and the Director database are all installed on a single BOSH VM, as shown in the following diagram:
+When you use the colocated deployment architecture, the BOSH Director, CredHub, UAA, and the BOSH Director database are all installed on a single BOSH VM, as shown in this diagram:

-For more information, read Setting Up and Deploying CredHub with BOSH.
+For more information, see Setting Up and Deploying CredHub with BOSH.

 You can deploy CredHub as an independent service on one or more VMs.
 If you need a highly-available credential storage instance for multiple components in your deployment, you may choose to deploy CredHub as a service.

-CredHub is a stateless application, so you can scale it to multiple instances that share a common database cluster and encryption provider.
+CredHub is a stateless app, so you can scale it to multiple instances that share a common database cluster and encryption provider.

-When you deploy CredHub as a service, the load balancer and external databases communicate directly with the CredHub VMs, as shown in the following diagram:
+When you deploy CredHub as a service, the load balancer and external databases communicate directly with the CredHub VMs, as shown in this diagram:

-Credentials exist in multiple places in the CF ecosystem.
-CF components use credentials to authenticate connections between components.
-CF installations often have hundreds of active credentials.
+Credentials exist in multiple places in the Cloud Foundry ecosystem.
+Cloud Foundry components use credentials to authenticate connections between components.
+Cloud Foundry installations often have hundreds of active credentials.
 Leaked credentials are common causes of data and security breaches, so managing them securely is very important.

 For more information, see CredHub Credential Types.

-The CredHub application does not hold state, but you must ensure its dependent components are backed up.
+CredHub does not hold state, but you must ensure its dependent components are backed up.
 Redundant backups can help prevent data loss if an individual component fails.
-For more information, read Backing Up and Restoring CredHub Instances.View the source for this page in GitHub
+For more information, see Backing Up and Restoring CredHub Instances.View the source for this page in GitHub